smaillacheruvu/Telling-Stories-with-Data/Visualizing_Government_Debt.md

 The three visualizations above represent the same data but are conveyed in different ways.
 The OECD

-The third visualization focuses on European countries' debt-to-GDP ratios.
-I wanted to create a graph that provided geographic analysis, but I noted that most of the countries in the data set are in Europe.
-Regionalizing the data into broad areas (Europe, Asia, etc.) did not offer nuance, nor did it lend well to trendspotting — viewers simply saw a tangle of lines, most of which were for Europe.
-I decided to code the data into European regions to highlight an interesting trend in the data: that southern European countries, in general, had the highest ratios across this timeframe.
-I colored southern European countries in magenta to visually reinforce the fact that their ratios were the highest, leveraging other colors from a colorblind-friendly palette.
+The third visualization is a line chart that focuses on European countries' debt-to-GDP ratios from 1995 to 2019.
+I wanted to create a graph that contextualized the data geographically, but there were far too many countries to derive a trend at the national level.
+I also noted that most of the countries in the data set are European, which meant that broad continental regional analysis was largely drowned out by the web of European countries.
+I decided to code the data into European regions to highlight an interesting trend in the data: southern European countries, in general, have the highest ratios across this timeframe.
+Leveraging a colorblind-friendly palette, I chose a bold warm-toned hue (magenta) for southern European countries to visually reinforce the fact that their ratios were the highest (and that high ratios are not desirable).
+I colored western Europe grey because that region's data had a wide range of ratios, which, if imbued with a non-grey hue, fought against southern Europe's magenta and distracted from the message I wanted to highlight from the data.

 <br/>